XperiaBrickers-10IV/updater_device/guides/tulip.md

 -🧼 Clean flashing guide - 🧽

-• Boot to latest PE Recovery
+• Boot to latest official TWRP Recovery
-• Select Apply Update and flash rom from ADB sideload
+• Wipe data,cache,system,vendor
+• Flash latest build
-• Factory reset
+• Format data
 • Reboot to recovery
 • Flash latest firmware (Skip if you already have it)
 • Reboot to system